 - What about the animal’s physical and mental health?
 Are these animals being mentally stimulated?
 Do they get the exercise they need, and if they do, how do they obtain it?
 How often do they see a vet?
 Do they get “rest time” or are they constantly being touched and disturbed by humans?

 - Are there rules in place inside the business so that humans know how to interact with the animals?

 If you are an animal lover and would like to do an animal related activity you need to research the country you intend to visit.
 No shortcut here.
 Below is a list of basic ideas to plant the seed and get you started.

 Animal sanctuaries and parks

 Some easy options that are safer and less stressful for animals are visiting open parks or hiking in the countryside where you can spot animals in their natural habitat.
-For example, in Japan you can visit the deer park in Nara, where these cue animals are protected and well taken cared for.
+For example, in Japan, you can visit the deer park in Nara, where these cue animals are protected and well taken care of.

-Let’s just leave animals do their thing.
-I am sure you will not ruin your trip of you do not see a caged animal or handle a hedgehog.
-Japan, big in animal cafes but also the ultimate quirky country to visit, has many cool opitons that don’t involve animal’s welfare being compromised.
+Let’s leave animals to do their thing.
+I am sure you will not ruin your trip if you do not see a caged animal or handle a hedgehog.
+Japan, big in animal cafes but also the ultimate quirky country to visit, has many cool options that don’t involve animal welfare being compromised.